aucloud/aucloud.github.io/docs/Platform_Services/Object_Storage/view_properties_and_manage_permissions.md

 ## View properties and manage permissions

+!!! warning

-**Warning:** Customers should be careful as to what data they are exposing to the internet.
+    Customers should be careful as to what data they are exposing to the internet.

 1. To view the properties of a bucket, click on the **Properties** tab after going to your selected bucket.